stackbit-projects/magical-iron-e6244/content/pages/index.md

           with its impeccable intrinsic value.
 Do what your heart desires:

-          *   Flip TipsyTiger NFT for a quick profit, but you will lose access to the community
+          *   Flip TipsyTiger NFT for a quick profit but lose access to the community

-          *   Earn passive income with dividend payouts from our Hard Seltzer line
+          *   Earn passive income with profits  from our Hard Seltzer line

-          *   Hold the TipsyTiger and join the community for future ventures.
-          Join us in investing and multiplying our million-dollar DAO community wallet!
+          *   Hold the TipsyTiger and join us in investing and multiplying our million-dollar DAO community wallet!
         content_align: left
         actions: []
         actions_align: left